National Cadet Corps (India): Vayu Sainik Camp (VSC)

-On the first day all the cadets were briefed by the camp commandant regarding camp.
-Each day there was an activity either it was any competition or any other.

-Apart from these events one day was decided to give A visit to Air Force Station, Jodhpur where cadets see and learn how various fighter planes and helicopters works, Luckily cadets also got opportunity to fly in an Indian Air Force Mi-17 helicopter and Pipistrel microlight aircraft and also got chance to visit glorious places of interest in and around Jodhpur.
+On the first day, all the cadets were briefed by the camp commandant regarding the camp.
+Each day, there was an activity, whether it was a competition or anything else.
+Apart from these events, one day it was decided to give A visit to Air Force Station, Jodhpur, where cadets see and learn how various fighter planes and helicopters work.
+Luckily, cadets also got the opportunity to fly in an Indian Air Force Mi-17 helicopter and Pipistrel microlight aircraft and also got the chance to visit glorious places of interest in and around Jodhpur.
 The camp, in fact, portrays a reflection of 'mini India'.
-The camp is visited by a number of dignitaries, including DDG and many other army and air force officials.
+The camp is visited by several dignitaries, including DDG and many other army and air force officials.

 Nau Sainik Camp (NSC)

-NSC is one of the golden camps of NCC, its part of naval wing and conducted under the Indian navy.
+NSC is one of the golden camps of NCC, it's part of the naval wing and conducted under the Indian Navy.

 This centrally organised Naval Camp is conducted annually for selected Naval Wing Cadets.
-Boat pulling, semaphore, whaler rigging, firing, drill competitions are the main attraction of the camp.
-The competition is conducted from IGC (inter group completion), PRE NSC 1, 2, 3 and AINSC.
-It is generally held at Naval Maritime Academy (NAMAC) at Mumbai but started to be held at Karwar from 2014.The coming NSC 2023 is going to be held at INS Shivaji, Lonavala Mumbai from 13 October.
+Boat pulling, semaphore, whaler rigging, firing, and drill competitions are the main attractions of the camp.
+The competition is conducted from IGC (intergroup competition), PRE NSC 1, 2, 3, and AINSC.
+It is generally held at the Naval Maritime Academy (NAMAC) in Mumbai, but has been held at Karwar since 2014.
+The coming NSC 2023 is going to be held at INS Shivaji, Lonavala, Mumbai, from 13 October.

-All India Yachting Regetta (AIYR)
+All India Yachting Regatta (AIYR)

 This centrally organised Naval Camp is conducted annually for selected Naval Wing Cadets.
 Yachting (Sailing) is the main attraction of the camp.
-It is generally held at Naval Base INS Chilika at Odisha.
+It is generally held at Naval Base INS Chilika in Odisha.

 Rock Climbing Training Camps (RCTC)

-Eight rock climbing camps are held each year to expose the cadets to the basics of elementary rock climbing and to inculcate spirit of adventure amongst cadets.
-Four of these camps are held at Gwalior in Madhya Pradesh and other four camps at Nayyardam near Trivandrum in Kerala.
+Eight rock climbing camps are held each year to expose the cadets to the basics of elementary rock climbing and to inculcate a spirit of adventure amongst cadets.
+Four of these camps are held at Gwalior in Madhya Pradesh, and the other four camps at Nayyardam near Trivandrum in Kerala.

 Naval Wing Activities

-Naval wing syllabus is common for both boys and girls.
-During sea training naval subjects like Seamanship, Navigation, Communication, Gunnery, Damage Control and Ship Safety are taught to cadets.
-Swimming, Scuba Diving and Wind Surfing are the other interesting activities.
+The Naval wing syllabus is common for both boys and girls.
+During sea training, naval subjects like Seamanship, Navigation, Communication, Gunnery, Damage Control, and Ship Safety are taught to cadets.
+Swimming, Scuba Diving, and windsurfing are the other interesting activities.

 Air Wing Activities

-Gliding, Microlite Flying (generally the Zenith STOL CH 701) and attachment training with air force stations and establishments are the main activities.
+Gliding, Microlite Flying (generally the Zenith STOL CH 701), and attachment training with air force stations and establishments are the main activities.
 100 Pipistrel Virus SW 80 on order.